 Moisturizing your hair is essential.
-No matter it’s before dyeing or after it.
+No matter if it’s before dyeing or after it.
 Use hair oils, hair serums, and hair masks for moisturizing.
 Also, deep condition it at regular intervals.

 2. Avoid heat styling

 Dyed hair is more prone to damage due to heat styling.
 So, avoid it as much as possible.
-But, if it is absolutely essential: then you could always use a heat-protecting shampoo, conditioner, and hair sprays.
+But, if it is absolutely essential: then you could always use a heat-protecting shampoo, conditioner, and hair spray.